 2. Apply a primer

 This step often goes amiss when it comes to painting on wood.
+When applying acrylic paint on wood without primer, your project is unlikely to turn out in the desired way.
 Applying a thin layer of wood primer will help seal the wood, allowing the acrylic paint to apply easier.
 When a layer of primer is applied, lighter colours will also appear more vibrant.
 Allow the primer to dry thoroughly before proceeding.
 If you are looking for an even smoother surface, repeat the process of sanding and priming until you reach your desired texture.
 The smoother the better!

 3. Adding a background